auth0/docs/articles/api-auth/config/using-the-auth0-dashboard.md

 2. Create a new client of type **Non Interactive** for each of the applications that will consume the API you want to generate access tokens for.

-3. Navigate to the API section and create a new API by entering a friendly name and identifier (this will be the public endpoint of the API).
+3. Navigate to the API section and create a new API by entering a friendly name and an identifier.
+Ideally, this identifier should be the public endpoint of the API, but any valid URN is acceptable.
 This API will be represented by your **Resource Server**.

   The selection of the **Signing Algorithm** will dictate how the API will validate the access tokens it receives:
   * HS256 (symmetric): signed using the resource server's signing secret